thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 This is not just a philosophical claim.
 The Bible contains supernatural insight - knowledge about the future, the human heart, and the eternal realm - something that no ordinary human could manufacture.
-Consider [the hundreds of fulfilled prophecies](../../bible/credibility/prophecies-fulfilled.md), including specific predictions about [the life, death, and resurrection of Jesus](../../jesus/crediblilty/prophecies-fulfilled.md), written centuries before He was born. **These were not the guesses of religious philosophers - they were revelations from the mind of God.**
+Consider [the hundreds of fulfilled prophecies](../../bible/credibility/prophecies-fulfilled.md), including specific predictions about [the life, death and resurrection of Jesus](../../jesus/crediblilty/prophecies-fulfilled.md), written centuries before He was born. **These were not the guesses of religious philosophers - they were revelations from the mind of God.**

 As [2 Peter 1:21](https://www.biblegateway.com/passage/?search=2%20peter%201%3A21&version=NKJV) says, *"Prophecy never had its